-The following categories of anti social behaviour have been adopted by Derby Homes after consultation nationally through Housemark.
+The following categories of anti social behaviour behaviour have been adopted by Derby Homes. have been adopted by Derby Homes after consultation nationally through Housemark.

 Category 1 - response within one working day

 This is the most serious type of anti social behaviour.